Freedom and Direct Democracy: History

 The party was founded in May 2015 by Tomio Okamura and Radim Fiala when eight Members of Parliament split from the Dawn of Direct Democracy parliamentary group.
-As the party was newly formed in that parliamentary term, these MPs sat as independents until the 2017 Czech legislative election.
+As the party was newly formed in that parliamentary term, these MPs sat as independents until the 2017 Czech parliamentary election.
 Following that election, the party held 22 seats in the Czech Chamber of Deputies.

 Freedom and Direct Democracy is named after the European Parliament Eurosceptic political group Europe of Freedom and Direct Democracy.
-The party has links with Marine Le Pen's National Front, which is a member of the Europe of Nations and Freedom, a separate Eurosceptic political group in the European Parliament, and Marine Le Pen endorsed SPD before the 2017 Czech legislative election.
+The party has links with Marine Le Pen's National Front, which is a member of the Europe of Nations and Freedom, a separate Eurosceptic political group in the European Parliament, and Marine Le Pen endorsed SPD before the 2017 Czech parliamentary election.

 In December 2017, SPD hosted a conference of the Movement for a Europe of Nations and Freedom in Prague, alongside parties such as the French National Front, Dutch Party for Freedom, Freedom Party of Austria, and Lega Nord of Italy.

 In 2019, following the European Parliament elections, SPD entered the European Parliament with two MEPs, who sit with the Identity and Democracy group.

 In July 2020, SPD MP Tereza Hyťhová defected to become the third MP for the Tricolour Citizens' Movement.

-During the 2021 Czech legislative election, SPD finished fourth with 20 MPs.
+During the 2021 Czech parliamentary election, SPD finished fourth with 20 MPs.

 On 25 February 2022, the party established its own think tank, the Institute of Freedom and Direct Democracy, focused on the "development of democracy, the rule of law, pluralism of opinions and the protection of fundamental human rights", with Josef Nerušil as its first Chairman.

 On 14 September 2022, MEP Hynek Blaško left SPD due to disagreement with Okamura's leadership of the party.

 On 28 June 2024, Freedom and Direct Democracy announced it would leave the Identity and Democracy group to form a new, Alternative for Germany-led group called "Europe of Sovereign Nations", citing disagreements with ANO 2011 on the European Green Deal, immigration, censorship, and Ukraine.

+In December 2025, Freedom and Direct Democracy formed a majority coalition government in the Czech Republic with ANO and Motorists for Themselves.

+On 3 June 2026, the District Court for Prague 1 imposed a fine of CZK 3 million (EUR 124,000) on the party for its election adverts from 2024.
+The court ruled that the party had perpetrated the crime of incitement to hatred.
+SPD denied the charges, asserting that it was expressing its political opinions on the migration pact and benefit recipients.
+SPD leader Tomio Okamura said the party would appeal the verdict.